 You should tell any employee earning less than £6,136 that they can join a pension scheme if they want but that you, as the employer, do not have to make any contributions.

 Of course, if you decide to offer a more generous scheme (for example, making contributions for all employees regardless of age or income) you should tell your employees so.

-If you make more generous contributions than the legal minimum, the employee's legally required contribution will be reduced - or even zero.
+So if you make only the minimum employer contribution, the employee will need to contribute at least 5%.
+If you make more generous contributions, the employee’s legally required contribution will be reduced – or even zero.